Off-Road Mobile Source Research

 Hybridization and Full Electrification Potential in Off-Road Applications

 Results from this study for 17 off-road vehicles representing six equipment types were recently presented at the 100th Annual Meeting of the Transportation Research Board.
 They were also published in Transportation Research Record.
+The Final Report is also now available.

 More information on CARB contract 18RD016 is available in the Research Contract Catalogue.

-Evaluation of the feasibility, cost-effectiveness, and necessity of equipping small off-road diesel engines with advanced PM and/or NOX aftertreatment
+Evaluation of the feasibility, cost-effectiveness, and necessity of equipping small off-road diesel engines with advanced PM and/or NOx aftertreatment

 The objective of the contract was to evaluate the potential effectiveness, feasibility, and cost effectiveness of implementing more stringent emission regulations on mobile off-road diesel engines with rated powers of less than 75 hp that could be achieved using advanced emission control strategies, such as diesel particulate filters (DPFs) and selective catalytic reduction (SCR).